robtweed/golgi-sbadmin/GETTING_STARTED.md

 - an icon (optional)
 - a Golgi Assembly that will be displayed in the Content Panel when the menu text is clicked or tapped.

+These are specified using the following corresponding attributes (which are case-sensitive):

+- text
+- iconName
+- contentPage

 So let's add one by editing these lines in your *js/assemblies/root_assembly.js* file:

           <sbadmin-sidebar-menu golgi:appendTo="sidebarTarget">